ryanpwaldon/wallet-tracker/README.md

-# Simple NFT Sale Tracker
+# Wallet Tracker

-Track NFT sales of notable buyers / sellers (fetched from airtable), and send notifications via Slack.
+Tracks NFT sales of notable wallets.
+Uses Airtable as DB (for easy editing), and sends notifications via Slack.